 (In preparation).
 “Conditionals in English, French and Spanish legal discourse: A contrastive analysis”.

-10-13 September 2017: 50th Annual Meeting of the Societas Linguistica Europaea, University of Zurich: “Conditional clauses in functional-cognitive space”.
+10-13 September 2017: 50th Annual Meeting of the Societas Linguistica Europaea, University of Zurich (Switzerland): “Conditional clauses in functional-cognitive space”.

 24-28 July 2017: 9th International Corpus Linguistics Conference, University of Birmingham: "The pragmatics of insubordinate if-clauses in British English: A corpus-based study".